 Prep time: start 3 hours before you want to serve this.

 Preheat oven to 350°F. Remove giblets from chicken and clean the cavity well.
 Pat the chicken dry.
 Working with chicken breast side up, fold wings toward neck, then fold up and under back of chicken so they stay in place.

 Cut lemon in half, and squeeze enough juice from half of a lemon to make one tablespoon.
-Cut the remaining lemons into large chunks and place lemon chunks and 2 sprigs of fresh rosemary (or 1 tsp dried) inside the body cavity of the chicken.
+Cut the remaining lemons into large chunks and place lemon chunks and 2 sprigs of fresh rosemary (or 1 teaspoon dried) inside the body cavity of the chicken.
 Tie legs and tail together with string.
 Place chicken breast side up in a large open roasting pan on a rack.
 (I just put it in a bigger, metal roasting pan!
 Metal seems to work better than glass, more juices.)

 Roast chicken for 1 hour and 15 minutes in a 350° oven, basting chicken and potatoes occasionally.
 When chicken is golden brown, cover with a tent of foil to prevent further browning.
 Add green beans to roasting pan and toss with potatoes.
 Roast for another hour, basting chicken and veggies occasionally, or until meat thermometer reads at least 175°F. (I find the times to be pretty reliable; add 15 more minutes if you want to be extra sure).
 Remove foil during last few minutes of roasting and brush chicken again with pan drippings for attractive sheen (this chicken is GORGEOUS!).
 Place chicken on a large serving platter and remove string.
 Arrange potatoes and green beans around chicken and garnish with rosemary.